Jpoliachik/justinpoliachik/_posts/2022-01-03-lifterrun-mvp.md

 _What is the best possible experience to find your trainer and have a great workout?_

 The searching -> booking -> meetup experience is the core interaction.
-While there were many different screens, functions, and user flows that needed hours of consideration and iteration, for MVP I focused on that core flow.f
+While there were many different screens, functions, and user flows that needed hours of consideration and iteration, for MVP I focused on that core flow.

 I started with a series of iterative sketches to nail down the basic flows and patterns.